gauravz7/pythonsdk-localbot/README.md

 ## Getting Started

-1.  **Install Dependencies:**
+1.  **Install Frontend Dependencies:**
-    Open a terminal in the `ui-cloned/multimodal-live-api/ui` directory and run the following command to install the required Node.js packages:
+    Open a terminal in the project directory and run the following command to install the required Node.js packages:
     ```bash
     npm install
     ```

-2.  **Start the Backend Server:**
+2.  **Install Backend Dependencies:**
-    Open a new terminal and navigate to the `ui-cloned/multimodal-live-api/ui/server` directory.
-Run the following command to start the Python WebSocket server:
+    Open a new terminal and navigate to the `server` directory.
+Run the following command to install the required Python packages:
     ```bash
+    pip install -r requirements.txt
+    ```

+3.  **Start the Backend Server:**
+    In the same terminal (inside the `server` directory), run the following command to start the Python WebSocket server:
+    ```bash
     python server.py
     ```

-3.  **Start the Frontend Server:**
+4.  **Start the Frontend Server:**
-    In a separate terminal, navigate to the `ui-cloned/multimodal-live-api/ui` directory and run the following command to start the Node.js server:
+    In a separate terminal, navigate to the project root directory and run the following command to start the Node.js server:
     ```bash
     npm start
     ```
     This will start an Express server on port 8080, serving the frontend.

-4.  **Access the Application:**
+5.  **Access the Application:**
     Open your web browser and navigate to [http://localhost:8080](http://localhost:8080) to use the application.

 ## Project Structure